Construction Data Company

-Overview

 Information products are targeted to general contractors, sub-contractors, suppliers and manufacturers reps and are available in print or online.
 CDC is headquartered in Vero Beach, Florida and owned by an investment group, ALTA, LLC.
 CDC's Lead Manager software has consistently achieved the highest ratings of customer satisfaction and product innovation in the industry.
 They have a partnership with eTakeoff.com which allows general contractors and sub-contractors whom subscribe to the service to download blueprints (or "plans") and spec books directly to a plotter through computer-aided design.
 Contractors also have access to a given project's architectural reprography.

-Operation

 CDC operates three companies under its umbrella, each focusing on a different geographic location.
 BidTool.net covers the construction activity in Illinois, Indiana, Wisconsin, and Colorado, while CDC covers most of the rest of the country, with the exception of the southeastern US, which is covered by its DataFax arm.

 The company, founded in the late 1970s, offers both online reports in all markets and a paper report is maintained in a few select markets, such as New England.
 The company generates approximately $10M in annual revenue.
 CDC's president is L. William Black.